Tottenham - Manchester City: How to watch, team news, betting odds, live

-Tottenham – Manchester City is a mouthwatering clash on Saturday (start time 12:30pm ET on NBC and online via NBCSports.com).
+Tottenham – Manchester City was a mouthwatering clash on Saturday (start time 12:30pm ET on NBC and online via NBCSports.com) and Spurs won 2-0 to move top of the Premier League table.

-Jose Mourinho and Pep Guardiola will lock horns once again, as Spurs sit five points above City but have played a game more.

 This clash starts a pivotal run of games for Mourinho’s Spurs as they face Chelsea, Arsenal and Liverpool in three of their next four games after meeting Man City.
-As for City, they have a chance to build some real momentum as they’re now eight games unbeaten in all competitions.
+As for City, they are now eight points behind Tottenham but have a game in-hand.

 [ MORE: How to watch PL in the USA ]